And today I want to talk to you about how to craft the best Shopify product web page.

 So, for example, we’ve got the previous price for $29.99 and the price they buy at is $23.99.
 You will notice that the selling price has a smaller font because psychologically not only the price is different but the physical size is different too, so it implies a saving and it’s just another little trick that’s going to help boost your conversions.

 These are some just benefits of the product so you can say like “Free Shipping If You Spend Over $50” or whatever it is but things you want to draw peoples’ attention to.

 Make it clear what people need to do and what their options are.
 If you’re trying to be clever and burying your options underneath like cascading menus and stuff like that you’re just going to destroy your conversions so keep it nice and simple.

 Personalization Product Option

-If you’re trying to offer a personalization or customization of your product you can use this option.
+If you’re trying to offer personalization or customization of your product you can use this option.
 Tons of the big brands are doing this now.
-You can buy jewelry with a name engraved on it, boyfriend’s, girlfriend’s name or whatever it is let people do that.
+You can buy jewelry with a name engraved on it, boyfriend’s, girlfriend’s name, or whatever it is let people do that.
 Basically, it increases your conversions because people could again make it more of an individual gift.
 So, if you can add this option, do it.